phaserjs/phaser/README.md

 * Physics - Snake (use the keyboard to control the snake like creature) by Patrick OReilly and Richard Davey.
 * Added touch joystick example showing how to use the clay.io virtual game controller (thanks gabehollombe)
 * Games - Matching Pairs by Patrick OReilly.
+* Tweens - Example showing how to use the tween events, onStart, onLoop and onComplete.

 Updates: